 - Research and prepare draft letters for approval by the Chair.
 Letters should include Marin specific information where material.
 Contact staff regarding potential impact on individual city/town.
 Contact Marin County legislative staff when necessary.
 Letters can be prepared using the League or the Lobbyist template when consistent with the position of the committee.
 Staff will obtain templates and dispatch it to the Chair for signature within 3 working days after committee meeting.

 - Initial position letters will be sent out to the legislators no later than 5 calendar days after the meeting, or sooner for urgency matters, if at all possible.
-Follow up letters. requested when a bill on which the committee has taken a position is sent to another committee or house in the legislature, should be sent out within 2 days of the request.
+Follow up letters requested when a bill on which the committee has taken a position is sent to another committee or house in the legislature should be sent out within 2 days of the request.

-- Obtain chair’s signature in letters.
+- Obtain chair’s signature on final letters.

 - Prepare PDF of signed letter and distribute to author of the bill and chair of the committee hearing the bill, with ccs to local Assembly Member and Senator, League of California Cities, MCCMC lobbyist.
 If the bill is still controversial when it reaches the governor’s desk, a letter is sent to the governor.
 All letters send should be cc’d to the chair.